 - Did the pilot fail to abide by all state and federal regulations when operating the aircraft?

 - In the case of collisions with power lines, did the power company follow protocol in ensuring the insulation and visible aviation markings of the wires?

 - Was any of the balloon equipment defective?

 Legal Recourse After a Hot Air Balloon Injury

 Have you or someone you know been injured in a hot air balloon accident?
 If you suspect negligence contributed to your injuries, you may be eligible for compensation through a personal injury case.

 Contact Lerner and Rowe Injury Attorneys today to speak with an experienced personal injury attorney.
-You can reach us by phone at 844-877-1900 or visit one of our offices located throughout Arizona, Nevada, New Mexico, Illinois, and Tennessee.
+You can reach us by phone at 844-877-1900 or visit one of our offices located throughout New Mexico, Arizona, Nevada, Illinois, Indiana, and Tennessee.
 You can also chat with a live representative online, or submit the details of your case for review 24/7.